-There are many facets to this time of year, – guests, food, entertainment, children, tradition etc. We should really start planning in October but the reality is that most of us leave any thought of Christmas until November then start getting stressed in December.
+There are many facets to this time of year; guests, food, entertainment, children, tradition etc. We should really start planning in September but the reality is that most of us leave any thought of Christmas until November then get stressed in December.

-Do it right and you will stay within budget, the whole family will get to see events they want to, mum will feel more appreciated than stressed and it will be a Christmas to remember.
-With this Family Christmas Planner, you will be reminded of what and when to buy, book and prepare.
+Plan right and you will stay in budget.
+You will feel appreciated rather than stressed and it will be a Christmas to remember.
+With this printable Family Christmas Planner, you will be reminded of what and when to buy, book and prepare.
 All information can be saved online or in a binder and kept for next year.
-Then, when next year comes and you try to remember that lovely restaurant you went to on Christmas Eve or that amazing market you can just look it up in your planner!
+Then, when next year comes and you try to remember that lovely restaurant you went to on Christmas Eve or that amazing market you can just look it up in your family holiday planner!
 It will be your definitive guide to having a stress free Christmas.

 Lets take a look at some of the areas we need to make decisions and plans on in this time of year.
 There is so much to do in order to enjoy a smooth running Christmas, so lets get started with this brief guide as the clock is ticking.

 We all need a supermarket guide we can refer to, year after year.
-Where we can add in the slots opening time for that year in all the different supermarkets.
+Where we can add each supermarkets date for opening their Christmas delivery slots.
 If you are budgeting, don’t forget that they charge for delivery and that some offer what is called ‘green slots’.
 It can get confusing and helps to have it all laid out for you.

 At Christmas time, there is lots to do and see.
-From the classic panto, to slightly colder ice-skating there is an occasion for everyone.
-Families, especially benefit at this time of year.
+From the classic panto, to slightly colder ice-skating there is a festive celebration for everyone.
 Which does mean that you could end up spending all your Christmas budget on ‘events!’
 So how do we go about ensuring we don’t miss out but also don’t break the bank?
 Planning of course.

 It can become overwhelming though.
 Do you go to London?
 If so, will you have to stay overnight?
-Which definitely pushes up the cost?
+Which will definitely push up the cost.
 Is your National Trust membership still current?
 This is a great time to see a stately home all decked out in its finest.
 Introducing the children to culture at a young age can only be a good thing.
 But remember to factor in something that will make your child laugh.
-Your local council will have plenty going on, it’s just discovering what….
-More time taken away from the online shopping.
+Your local council will have plenty going on, it’s just discovering what.
+With your Family Christmas Planner, this huge task is far more achievable.
 Deep breath, everyone….

 Next is one of the fun parts.
 Or it could be if it wasn’t so time consuming and expensive.
 Do you know how much money you normally spend on Christmas gifts?
 Or is it something you put on the credit card then start paying off in January when you realise you don’t have any money left.

 Everyone has a few people they buy for each year then some that will vary, year by year.
 Unless we write a specific list with everyone we want to get a present for, a budget and gift ideas, we will be lost.
 And paying for it, for a long, long time.

 For me, this has to come near the top of my Christmas to do list, whether you have a frugal Christmas budget or want to splurge.
 We all want to take our children to Lapland or go ski-ing, don’t we?
 But most of us can’t afford it.
-But what used to be true for me and maybe is for you is that having a stay at home Christmas is not always the cheap option.
-We splurge at Waitrose, book lots of festive events in the city last minute and actually spend a lot of money.
+But what used to be true for me and maybe for you is that having a stay at home Christmas is not always the cheap option.
+We splurge at Waitrose, book lots of festive events in the city last minute and spend way too much money.
 Which can be avoided if you only budget and plan!
-Use the Christmas planner and not only will you have a Christmas budget but a monthly one for the rest of the year too.
+Use your Family Christmas planner and not only will you have a Christmas budget but a monthly one for the rest of the year too.
 Your events will be booked in advance, gifts bought and you will still have money left over for the small treats you’d like to treat your children to in December.

 Making that Christmas cake

-Christmas cakes usually inspire either love or hatred.
+Christmas cakes usually inspire either love or hate.
 There does not seem to be much in-between.
-But if we have a big family gathering, most end up making or buying one for all who love it to enjoy.
-The problem with this tradition is that it is both expensive and it has to be baked very early on so there is enough time for it to be ‘fed alcohol’ and for the taste to mature.
-So whoever is making it needs to remember to factor in time in November to get baking!
-I also include this in my Christmas budget.
+If we have a big family gathering, most end up making or buying one for all who love it to enjoy.
+The problem with this tradition is that it the ingrediants are expensive and it has to be baked a couple of months before Christmas.
+Having a successful recipe at your fingertips and a reminder when to bake is always a plus.
+Turn to your Family Christmas planner for cake success.

 Christmas cards and last delivery dates